 You'll also be able to buy your way into the Delta Sky Club with the Platinum Card – something that's no longer available for Gold cardholders.
 Single access passes will cost $39 per visit.

 Finally, by spending $25,000 on the Platinum card in a calendar year, you'll get a Medallion Qualification Dollars (MQDs) waiver – one of the key ingredients for building status with Delta.
 You'll still need to meet the Medallion Qualification Miles (MQMs) waiver, but it can certainly help you gain some level of Delta status.

 Related reading: Why Free Upgrades on Delta are Getting Harder & Harder

 Our Take on the Delta Gold SkyMiles American Express Card

-Huge Delta fan or not, the Delta Gold Card is one of the best travel rewards credit cards that waives the annual fee for the first year of card membership.
-In our mind, it’s one of the best co-branded airline credit cards, period.
+Huge Delta fan or not, the Delta Gold Card is one of the best travel rewards credit cards that doesn't charge an annual fee for the first year of card membership.
+In our mind, it's one of the best co-branded airline credit cards, period.